Successfulsebunya/wordpress-playground/packages/docs/site/docs/developers/05-local-development/04-wp-playground-cli.md

 -   `--internal-cookie-store`: Enable internal cookie handling.
 When enabled, Playground will manage cookies internally using an HttpCookieStore that persists cookies across requests.
 When disabled, cookies are handled externally (e.g., by a browser in Node.js environments).
 Defaults to false.
 -   `--xdebug`: Enable Xdebug.
 Defaults to false.
 -   `--experimental-devtools`: Enable experimental browser development tools.
 Defaults to false.
--   `--experimental-multi-worker=<number>`: Enable experimental multi-worker support which requires a `/wordpress` directory backed by a real filesystem.
+-   `--experimental-multi-worker=<number>`: Enable experimental multi-worker support which requires a `/wordpress` directory backed by a real file system.
 Pass a positive number to specify the number of workers to use.
-Otherwise, defaults to the number of CPUs minus 1.
+Otherwise, defaults to the number of CPUs minus one.

 :::caution
 With the flag `--follow-symlinks`, the following symlinks will expose files outside mounted directories to Playground and could be a security risk.